 Want to take your daughter on a special trip?
 One-on-one getaways are a great way to bond with your child and create special memories just for the two of you.

 If you're looking for stress-free R&R and fun in the sun, choose a beach getaway that will provide both Vitamin D and the chance to hang out together.
-Options can be as close as the nearest coast or a flight to the Caribbean, Mexico, or Hawaii.
+Options can be as close to the nearest coast or a flight to the Caribbean, Mexico, or Hawaii.

 For some mom-and-daughter duos, heaven on earth is a shopping trip to New York City or Chicago.
-For others, visiting a destination known for fantastic outlet shopping is not only more fun, but more affordable.
+For others, visiting a destination known for fantastic outlet shopping is not only more fun but more affordable.

-Cruise: A cruise can be a fabulous mother-daughter getaway, because there's always something fun to do on the ship.
+A cruise can be a fabulous mother-daughter getaway because there's always something fun to do on the ship.
 You'll find lots of activities to enjoy together but can also explore individual interests if you like.
 If your daughter is under 18, it's best to choose a family-friendly cruise line.